junxit/us-congress-bills-111/metadata.md

 - 2009-03-09 — Mr. Lynch moved to suspend the rules and pass the bill, as amended.
 - 2009-03-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 371 - 19, 1 Present (Roll no. 112). (text: CR H3085-3086)
 - 2009-03-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 371 - 19, 1 Present (Roll no. 112).(text: CR H3085-3086)
+- 2009-03-10 — Received in the Senate.
+- 2009-04-20 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2009-04-21 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 49.